 Configuration hint (channel send):

-Install Reaper 32bit even if you use Reaper 64bit and make sure both have ReaRoute installed.
+Install Reaper (either 32bit or 64bit) and make sure you have ReaRoute installed (under the optional bits).
 Start up Jamulus and set it to use ReaRoute rather than your soundcard.
 Exit Jamulus to save that configuration.
 (Check the Jamulus wiki if you want to have multiple configurations.)

 This sample project is set up as above (the hardware connections may need adjusting, of course) and includes ReaNINJAM on the MASTER track.
 As downloaded, it has both NINJAM and Jamulus receive disabled, with audio straight to hardware out.
 To enable only Jamulus, mute "MASTER" and unmute "Jamulus RX" tracks.
 To enable only NINJAM, leave "MASTER" unmuted and "Jamulus RX" muted.
 Enable FX on "MASTER".